Britford: Parish church

 The west wall of the nave was rebuilt in 1764.
 Over the crossing is a central tower, which was refaced or rebuilt in 1764 or 1767.
 John Robartes of Longford Castle, later 1st Earl of Radnor, paid for the 1764 work and had a family mausoleum added to the north-west corner of the north transept in 1764 or 1777.
 Box pews in the south transept are from the same century.
 The building was restored in 1872–3 to the designs of George Edmund Street: the work included changes to the windows and moving the entrance from the west end to the re-opened Saxon south doorway.
 He had the Radnor mausoleum Gothicised, reduced in height, and shortened to make room for a north-east vestry.
 Street also designed the Chilmark stone font.
+The renovation of 1873 was overseen by the Rev. Arthur Phillip Morres.
 The west window of the nave has stained glass made by Ward and Hughes of London in 1882.
 The tower was reconstructed in 1903.
 The church and mausoleum were designated as Grade I listed in 1960.

 St Peter's has a ring of six bells: five including the tenor were cast in 1765 by Robert Wells I of Aldbourne; the treble was cast in 1899 by Thomas Blackbourn of Salisbury.
 Monuments in the churchyard include chest tombs from the 18th and 19th centuries, and a carved stone cross commemorating John Wordsworth (bishop of Salisbury until his death in 1911) and his first wife Susan.

 The parish is now one of 13 in the Chalke Valley benefice.